regiwitanto/tele-anonymous-chat/README.md

-# Telegram Anonymous P2P Chat Bot
+# Telegram Anonymous P2P Chat Bot (Go Implementation)

 A privacy-focused Telegram bot that enables anonymous peer-to-peer chatting with smart matching based on user preferences.
 Connect with random users while maintaining your privacy and finding matches based on your preferences.